Mesmerizing vistas await you at Foz do Iguaçu.

-Once we arrived I was utterly amazed by the size of this striking natural beauty.
+Once we arrived, I was utterly amazed by the size of this striking natural beauty.
 The biodiversity in Iguazú is also worth noting.
 There are 2,000 plant species and 450 bird species in the park.
 Furthermore, you will be rendered speechless by the impressive views!
-The falls are twice as wide and taller than the Niagara Falls, and offer its visitors a myriad of spectacular sights.
+The falls are twice as wide and taller than Niagara Falls and offer its visitors a myriad of spectacular sights.

-Both sides are awe-inspiring and will allow you to admire what is one of the new seven natural wonders of the world.
+Both sides are awe-inspiring and will allow you to admire one of the new seven natural wonders of the world.

 The Brazilian side of Iguazu is easier to visit as it is relatively shorter.
 From this side you get a better overview of the falls despite them being farther away from you.
 Take your time to enjoy the gorgeous panoramic views from the different lookout points.

 Where to stay